Your cart is currently empty.

 One thing you can always do is just smoke late at night, outside, under cover of night.
 But, I mean, come on - really?
 Who wants to be stuck smoking in the wee hours of the night just to keep it secret?
 Well, search no further for an alternative.
 The Smokebuddy is the next best thing to having smell-free weed.

 Well, the Smokebuddy (you may have heard it called a smokers buddy or smoking buddy) does the job a sploof is supposed to do.
 Rather than a flimsy, Stoney contraption made from recyclables, this is actually a well-made tool that is specifically designed for filtering the smell and particulate out of the smoke as you use it.
-The environmentally-friendly filter is scientifically designed to actually remove smoke as you exhale through it, so it actually leaves you with fresh air coming out the other side (instead of smoke with the smell of skunky linens).
+The environmentally-friendly filter inside a Smoke Buddy is scientifically designed to actually remove smoke as you exhale through it, so it actually leaves you with fresh air coming out the other side (instead of smoke with the smell of skunky linens).

 How do I use a Smoke Buddy?